aakashks/dotfiles/README.md

 *   Update placeholder values in [`.netrc`](.netrc) and [`.gitconfig`](.gitconfig) with your credentials *before* running the script.
 *   You can also add standalone binaries to `.local/bin/` before running the script to copy them to the remote machine.

+It is recommended to install latest binaries `tmux`, `rclone`, `croc`, etc. if connecting to a non-root system

 **Usage:**

 ```bash